Anngineer/writing-blog/README.md

 ## Contact

-Please feel free to view more projects in the [portfolio](https://mathmythica.com/) or contact ne at [LinkedIn](www.linkedin.com/in/anngineer) in regard to my work or future projects.
+Please feel free to view more projects in the [portfolio](https://mathmythica.com/) or contact me at [LinkedIn](www.linkedin.com/in/anngineer) in regard to my work or future projects.